Field Guide to the R Mixed Model Wilderness

 WB1529 1 1 1 1

 There are 42 varieties and there appears to be no misspellings among them that might confuse R into thinking varieties are different when they are actually the same.
-R is sensitive to case and white space, which can make it easy to create near duplicate treatments, such as “eltan” and “Eltan”.
-There is no evidence of that in this data set.
-Additionally, it is perfectly balanced, with exactly one observation per treatment per rep. Please note that this does not tell us anything about the extent of missing data.
+R is sensitive to case (capitalization) and white space, which can make it easy to create near duplicate treatments, such as “eltan”, “Eltan” and “Eltan”.
+Thankfully, there is no evidence of that in this data set.
+Additionally, it is perfectly balanced, with exactly one observation per treatment per rep. Please note that this does not tell us anything about the extent of missing data for individual dependent variables.

 • Check the extent of missing data